 MW believes the terrible consequences of the surgical mistakes meant she did not get a promotion at work.
 She still finds it difficult to socialise with friends, getting upset if she hears that one is pregnant or has recently given birth.
 Ultimately, MW’s self-esteem has been damaged beyond repair and the associated problems continue to impact her relationships.

 MW instructed Jonathan to investigate her claim.
 He instructed experts in Obstetrics and Colorectal Surgery who were highly critical of the treatment provided.
 He wrote a Letter of Claim outlining these criticisms.
 Despite the indefensible nature of the treatment that was provided, the Defendant continued to deny liability for MW's injuries for over 18 months.
-A settlement was, however, eventually agreed for £107,000 but only after months of unnecessary argument.
+A settlement was, however, eventually agreed for a six-figure sum but only after months of unnecessary argument.

 Upon completion of the case, MW said: